kirillkovalenko/nssm/README.txt

 Non-standard parameters
 -----------------------
-The AppEnvironment and AppEnvironmentExtra parameters recognise an additional argument when querying the environment.
+The AppEnvironment, AppEnvironmentExtra and Environment parameters recognise an additional argument when querying the environment.
 The following syntax will print all extra environment variables configured for a service

     nssm get <servicename> AppEnvironmentExtra